caseywdunn/data_analysis_intro/readme.md

 This is a series of resources and tutorials for modern practices in data analysis.
 It is geared toward biologists.

-## Data analysis essentials

-If data analysis and computation is going to be a significant part of your research, I strongly suggest familiarizing yourself with the following tools and topics:
+If data analysis and computation is going to be a significant part of your research, I strongly suggest familiarizing yourself with the following tools and topics.
+The materials here are designed as an on-ramp to these topics.

 - Getting around at the command line.
 - Version control with git and GitHub